$f$-algebra products on AL and AM-spaces: -algebra f-algebra products on AM-spaces

 For every $h \in \czero$, define the operator $M_h\colon \cph \to \cph$ by

 Note that $M_h(f)$ is certainly continuous outside $0$ and that, if $x_\alpha ^{*}\to 0$ in $K_X$ with $x_\alpha ^{*}\neq 0$ for all $\alpha $ big enough, then

 since $h(x_\alpha ^{*})$ is bounded and $f(x_\alpha ^{*})\to 0$.
+This shows that $M_h(f)$ is continuous at $0$.
 Also, $M_h(f)$ is a positively homogeneous function.
 Hence, the operator $M_h$ is well-defined.
 Note that it is also central, since it is linear and satisfies $\pm M_hf\le \|h\|_\infty f$ for all $f\ge 0$.
 (Side note: every positively homogeneous function must vanish at $0$; from now on, we will not write the value at $0$ explicitly.)

-Next we show that every operator in the center of $\cph$ is of the form described above.
+Next we show that every operator in the centre of $\cph$ is of the form described above.
 We don't claim any originality in this result: it is well-known that central operators in $\cph$ are multiplication operators (see \cite{wils1971,buck1961}).
 Here, we provide a characterization suited to our purposes using standard techniques.

 \begin{prop} Let $X$ be an AM-space.
 The map